 SAMPLE BEQUEST OF A RESIDUARY ESTATE

-All the rest, residue and remainder of my estate, both real and personal property of whatever kind and wheresoever situated, which I may own or have the right to dispose of at the time of my death, I give, devise and bequeath to The Cancer Institute of New Jersey Foundation, a nonprofit corporation established under the laws of the state of New Jersey.
+All the rest, residue and remainder of my estate, both real and personal property of whatever kind and wheresoever situated, which I may own or have the right to dispose of at the time of my death, I give, devise and bequeath to the Rutgers University Foundation for the Rutgers Cancer Institute of New Jersey.

 GIFTS MADE THROUGH YOUR RETIREMENT PLAN

-You can designate The Cancer Institute of New Jersey Foundation as the beneficiary of any remaining funds that you do not spend during your lifetime.
+You can designate the Cancer Institute of New Jersey as the beneficiary of any remaining funds that you do not spend during your lifetime.
 This type of gift ensures that your estate receives a charitable deduction for the value of the remaining assets.

-When making an estate plan and drawing a will, in all cases consult your own advisors.
+When making an estate plan and drafting a will, in all cases consult your own advisors.
 Our answers are general and are not intended to be specific in nature.